Changing your urostomy pouchUrinary pouch; Urinary appliancepasting; Urinary diversion - urostomy pouch; Cystectomy - urostomy pouch

 - Check for changes in how your skin and stoma look.

-- Clean the area clean and care for your stoma and the skin around it.
+- Clean and care for your stoma and the skin around it.

-- Put the used pouch in a Ziploc bag and throw it away in the regular trash.
+- Put the used pouch in a sealable plastic bag and throw it away in the regular trash.

 When you put the new pouch in place: